FAQs

 Do you prepare students for conservatory auditions?

 Yes!
 When it comes to studying music in college and beyond, I have been in the trenches and emerged ready to help others.
-Preparing for conservatory auditions is a demanding process, but I help students learn both how to succeed in this goal while also developing healthy creative habits that will serve them in conservatory and beyond.
+Preparing for conservatory auditions is a demanding process, but I help students learn both how to succeed at this goal while also developing healthy creative habits that will serve them in conservatory and beyond.

 What if I want lessons for a younger sibling along with an older child?
 Or, what if my younger child is serious and has an unusual focus for someone their age?

-I am willing to meet younger siblings or unusually serious and focused and talented younger children, but in my experience I find that very few younger children work well with my teaching methods, which is geared towards students who are highly self-motivated.
+I am willing to meet younger siblings, or unusually serious, focused, and talented younger children, but in my experience I find that very few younger children work well with my teaching methods, which are geared towards students who have at least a 9-year-old’s capacity for self-motivation.
+For a more complete answer, please see my answer to the question “I still feel like you might be the best teacher for my younger child, can I schedule an initial lesson anyway?”

 What piano methods do you use?